Dust evolution in zoom-in cosmological simulations of galaxy formation: Results: Evolution of global quantities

 The evolution of Small/Large and that of the Silicate/Carbon dust mass ratios can be appreciated in the middle left and bottom left panel of Fig. \ref{fig:dust_evo_spu} respectively.
 A quite reassuring result of our simulations is that the final values of these ratios are similar to those usually required by models that explain the observed properties of MW dust, which are commonly adopted in radiative transfer computations\footnote{For instance, in model 4 by \cite{weingartner01} the mass ratio of small to large is about 0.21, while the mass ratio of Silicate to Carbon grains is 2.5.
-The model proposed by \cite{silva98} for the MW dust, usually adopted in their GRASIL code, features similar values. }.
+These values are similar in the model proposed by \cite{silva98} for the MW dust, adopted by default in their GRASIL code. }.
 However, the ratios evolve substantially over cosmic time.
 At high redshift $z\gtrsim 1$ the relative abundance of large grains is predicted to be higher because a more substantial fraction of the dust is produced by stars.
 Stars are believed (and assumed in our model) to pollute the ISM with large grains.
 ISM evolution requires time to modify the dust distribution.
 At lower redshift, the ratio reaches and maintains a value very similar to the final one.
 By converse, the relative abundance of Silicate over C grains evolves steadily from values four times smaller than the present at $z\sim 2$.
 Silicate grains begin to dominate over carbon grains below $z \sim 1$.
-This slower growth of silicates in the galaxy is related to the fact that both for stellar dust production as well as for accretion process, they are limited by the availability of a key element (it could be Mg, Si or Fe but never O), which is significantly less abundant than C. Indeed, in the run C6$\_$accfree, discussed in Section \ref{sec:fre} and where this condition is artificially released for the accretion process, "silicates" mass is larger than that of carbon dust from the beginning, thanks to the high and early oxygen production from stars.
+This later assembly of silicates in the galaxy is related to the fact that both for stellar dust production as well as for accretion process, they are limited by the availability of a key element (it could be Mg, Si or Fe but never O), which is significantly less abundant than C. Consequently, during the first few Gyr of the galaxy evolution, the formation of silicates is slower than that of C dust.
+Indeed, in the run C6$\_$AccFree, discussed in Section \ref{sec:fre} and where this condition is artificially released for the accretion process, "silicates" mass is larger than that of carbon dust from the beginning, thanks to the high and early oxygen production from stars.
 We remind that oxygen, being produced mostly by SNII, is released into the ISM by stellar generations already a few Myr after their formation, at variance with respect to C and Fe, which are mostly contributed by AGBs and SNIa respectively.
-We notice that, at variance with our results, \cite{dwek98} and \cite{calura08} found with their one zone models that silicates dominate from the beginning of the galaxy evolution.
+Our results differ from those by \cite{dwek98} and \cite{calura08}, who found with their one zone models that silicates dominate from the beginning of the galaxy evolution.
 This happens mainly because their treatment of accretion, as well as that of stellar production, does not force the grain composition to a specific compound, as our C6\_AccFree run does for the former process (see Section \ref{sec:fre} and Fig. \ref{fig:accfree}).